nosaboy/notes-for-usaco.guide/Two pointers Silver.md

     int sum = 0;
     int ans = 0;
-    rep(r,0,n){ // we iterate through every r sum += v[r]; // we first increase sum since from previous loop we know the sum is smaller or equal to target while(l < r && sum > x){ // we decrease sum until the sum is smaller or equal to target
+    rep(r,0,n){ // we iterate through every r sum += v[r]; // we first increase sum since from previous loop we know
+	//the sum is smaller or equal to target while(l < r && sum > x){
+	// we decrease sum until the sum is smaller or equal to target
             sum -= v[l];
             l++;
         }